 We moved to the Philippines 6 years ago to the day (Jul 3, 2013).
 And because my wife still possessed a Green Card (permanent) at that time, it was necessary to make regular trips back to U.S. soil every year to protect her immigration status.
 In 2016, she was finally challenged by airport Immigration officials on Guam as to the location of her actual residence.
 She was informed at that time that if Immigration suspected that she was living outside the country (U.S.) and using her Green Card for access purposes only, then she would be found to be in violation of current immigration statutes and could possibly have her card revoked.
 The kind Immigration official let her pass that time.

-Since that time, we decided that Teri should finally obtain her U.S. citizenship and we set up residence here on Guam.
+With no guarantees that she would be allowed to pass Immigration next time, we made the decision that Teri should finally obtain her U.S. citizenship so we set up residence here on Guam.
 Now we spend more time here, traveling back and forth to our Philippine home more often, and will continue to do so until such time as her U.S. residency becomes re-established.
-I have written about this previously also mentioning another positive reason in obtaining her U.S. passport was to make international travel more easy (traveling on a Philippines passport is restrictive and cumbersome for most 1st world countries).
+I have written about this previously also mentioning another positive reason in obtaining her U.S. passport was to make international travel more easy for us (traveling on a Philippines passport is restrictive and cumbersome for most 1st world countries).
 Why she never accomplished her citizenship in her first 27 years while in the U.S. is beyond the scope of this post, and the way we must do it now is to meet the current residency requirements prior to her application.
 With the current emphasis placed on immigration issues by the Trump Administration, we realized she cannot drag her feet with her permanent Green Card any longer.
 It is time to ditch the card and get her a blue passport.

 Calling Guam Home.